united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 If there is an overload on the device, you can view it here.
 An overloaded device is unable to handle the workload, and you should consider upgrading the device.

-### Connection Management
+### Datastream

-In the **Connection Management** tab, you can view a brief overview of the data infrastructure, which includes the rate of messages going through the message broker and the database.
-Any unhealthy data sources or connections are also listed here.
+In the **Datastream** tab, you can view a brief overview of the data infrastructure, which includes the rate of messages going through the message broker and the database.
+Any unhealthy protocol converters or network devices/services are also listed here.

 ### Kubernetes